-- 2 tbsp olive oil + 1 extra tbsp
+- 2 tablespoon olive oil + 1 extra tbsp

 - 1 pineapple, peeled cored and sliced

-- Combine all ingredients except for 1 tbsp olive oil and pineapple in either a container or Ziploc bag and combine well.
+- Combine all ingredients except for 1 tablespoon olive oil and pineapple in either a container or Ziploc bag and combine well.
 Let marinate for 15 minutes.

 - Preheat grill to medium-low.
 Peel and core pineapple and cut into slices.
 Brush both sides with olive oil and grill for 6 minutes per side.
 Sprinkle pineapple with salt if desired.
 Add shrimp to skewers and grill for 3-4 minutes on each side.